JaniceEstes/Cybersecurity_Project_1/README.md

 14. You must update the playbook to include the username(s) that match your webservers and your ELK server.

   - nano all_plays_combined.yml

+  - Go through the playbook and make sure all hosts and remote users match that of your machines.
+You will need to scroll down to do this thoroughly.

   - Here is where you need to confirm your host is correct, and where you need to change the "remote user" name to your own for the ELK server: